-All of those things still pale in comparison to claw-induced scratches.
-Lay out as many runners as you like: Fido will not remain confined to them, guaranteed.
+Lay out as many runners as you like: your dog will not remain confined to them, guaranteed.

 According to industry group Maple Flooring Manufacturers Association (MFMA), hard maple "is produced from trees grown north of the 38th parallel [roughly above a longitudinal line drawn between San Francisco and Richmond, VA] where shorter growing seasons produce maple with closer, more uniform grain."